Crash of a Convair CV-340-58 in Vienna: 7 killed

 Circumstances:

-While passing over Novi Sad, bound for Belgrade, the captain encountered marginal weather conditions with low clouds.
-Some five km east of Bukovac, the three-engine aircraft christened 'Johannes Höroldt' hit the north slope of Mt Fruška Gora (380 meters high).
-The wreckage was found less than 30 meters from the summit, the aircraft was destroyed by impact forces and all 17 occupants were killed.
+While passing over Novi Sad, descending to Belgrade-Zemun Airport, the captain encountered marginal weather conditions with low clouds.
+Some five km east of Bukovac, the three-engine airplane named 'Johannes Höroldt' impacted the north slope of Mt Fruška Gora (380 metres high).
+The wreckage was found less than 30 metres below the summit and all 17 occupants were killed.

 Probable cause:

+Controlled flight into terrain.
 It appears that weather information transmitted to the crew were erroneous and did not reflect the reality.
-At the time of the accident, the cloud base was lower than the 600 meter base previously announced.
+At the time of the accident, the cloud base was lower than the 600-metres base previously announced.

 Type of aircraft: